Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 Deleting a resource group will delete the resources inside of it.

 There are two types of container relationships for extension resources:

 1. `ARM resource -> Extension resource` (example: AKS cluster for AKS resources)
 2. `Extension resource -> Extension resource`

 The ARM resource container case may be detectable if the ARM resource is used as input to the extension configuration.
 The extension resource container case is harder to detect.
 In the Kubernetes example, the extension resources reference each other with selectors which are defined in Bicep as a string field.
 There is no hard link between the resources at the template level.

+✅ Decision: This is out of scope for now.
+Stacks will employ a brute force approach and will adapt as needed.

-### Limitations imposed on deployments due to stacks
+### [Resolved] Limitations imposed on deployments due to stacks

 Deployments service does not need to evaluate extension configurations at a later time like stacks service does.
 This means standalone deployments could have constraints lifted.
 Should constraints necessary for stacks be made generally or only for stack deployments?
 If only for stacks, how would the API payloads change and how would the end user UX inform users of stacks limitations?

+✅ Answer: Introduce a stacks mode for Bicep files that enables additional validation that is in-sync with backend validation.
+Only persist and display extension configurations for stacks deployments that have been successfully validated.

 ## Out of scope

-- Client support for root level deployments with extensions that require an extension configuration.
-A mechanism similar to parameters files would be needed for each deployment client, and it's not necessary for a minimal integration.
-There are other efforts of similar nature in progress, such as `.bicepdeploy` files.
 - Deployment stack resource locks on extension resources (in ARM, this is deny assignments that prevent deletion or update of resources while being managed by the stack).